New York University School of Professional Studies: History

-1930s-1950s
+1930s–1950s

 The School of Professional Studies was established in 1934 as the Division of General Education (DGE).
+The division offered courses in adult education such as "Character Building" and "Social Hygiene" as well as Women's Law while sponsoring lectures on "The American Way".
+New York University's School of Education did not accept the courses offered through the DGE as part of the "in-residence" requirements towards a Bachelor's degree.

-During the Depression year, when almost 25% of the U.S. workforce was unemployed, the DGE responded with training programs for new social workers in the Temporary Emergency Relief Association, the city's public welfare agency, and the Home Relief Bureau.
+During the Depression years, when almost 25% of the U.S. workforce was unemployed, the DGE responded with training programs for new social workers in the Temporary Emergency Relief Association, the city's public welfare agency, and the Home Relief Bureau.
 As the city emerged from the Depression, DGE created the Washington Square Writing Center, the Center for Graphic Design, and began its first art workshops.

 Shortly after World War II, in response to increasing demand for skills, training, and for-credit courses, DGE developed, among other new programs, a Certificate in General Education that helped veterans fulfill requirements under the G.I.
 Bill.
 DGE also formulated the Management Institute to focus on courses for business and industry.

 In 1954, the school was renamed the Division of General Education and Extension Services (DGEES) to reflect the full scope of its activities.
 The school offered courses at 19 locations in the tri-state area.
 Enrollment surpassed any other individual school at NYU, and income reached $2 million for the first time.
 New departments were created, including the Office of Special Services to Business and Industry, and the Liberal Arts in Extension program.

+In 1958, the school offered a series of seminars aimed at studying the idea that America's success as a country would come to rely on cultivating creativity.
+Dr. Myron Coler, a former supervisor on the Manhattan Project and a consultant for both Oak Ridge and Brookhaven National Laboratories, headed the project which initially focused on using creativity in scientific fields.